day01/onnxruntime/docs/Musl_Build.md

 ## Prerequisites

+You can either build inside a Docker container or cross-compile directly using the musl toolchain.

+### Using Docker

-You need Docker installed in order to build the musllinux image and run the container.
-On Ubuntu the package can be installed with:
+Install Docker if you want to build the musllinux image locally.
+On Ubuntu:

 ```bash
 sudo apt-get update